MythicMacc/16-Bit-ALU-Personal-Project/README.md

 # 16-Bit-ALU-Personal-Project
 16-Bit Arithmetic Logic Unit (ALU) built from the ground up, first designed and verified at the schematic level in CircuitVerse, then implemented in Verilog and simulated in Quartus/ModelSim.

 I am very much still learning digital logic and Verilog so this is my first solo project.
 I did a lot of gate level modeling with the coding for that reason.
+All of this code was done by me, outside of the testbench.

 Features
   - 16-bit carry-lookahead adder/subtractor (4x chained 4-bit CLA blocks)